mschez/react-side-bar/README.md

 npm run dev
 ```

-Now you can see the example in [http://localhost:3000](http://localhost:3000)
+Now you can check the demo in [http://localhost:3000](http://localhost:3000)

 Don't forget to check touch actions using the developer tools devices emulation.